AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

    For instructions for activating the DSP destination connection, selecting segments, and accessing control permissions, see "[Adobe Advertising Cloud DSP connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/advertising/adobe-advertising-cloud-connection.html)."

+   The source email addresses must be hashed using the SHA-256 algorithm.

 1. After you complete all steps, verify in your audience library (which is available when you create or edit an audience from [!UICONTROL Audiences] > [!UICONTROL All Audiences] or within placement settings) that the segment is populating within 24 hours.
 Compare the number of universal IDs with the number of original hashed email addresses.

    The translation rate of hashed email addresses to universal IDs should be greater than 90%.
 For example, if you send 100 hashed email addresses from your customer data platform, they should be translated to more than 90 universal IDs.
 A translation rate of 90% or less is an issue.
+For more information about how the segment counts can vary, see "[Causes for Data Variances Between Email IDs and Universal IDs](#universal-ide-data-variances)."

    For troubleshooting support, contact your Adobe Account Team or `adcloud-support@adobe.com`.

-Segments are refreshed every 24 hours.<!-- However, segment counts [???? the counts, or inclusion in a segment ???] from Real-Time CDP expire after 30 days to ensure privacy compliance, so refresh the audiences by re-pushing them from Real-Time CDP every 30 days or less.[!!!!
-Clarify how this works and the timing, and re-word accordingly.]-->
+Segments are refreshed every 24 hours.
+However, inclusion in a segment expires after 30 days to ensure privacy compliance, so refresh the audiences by re-pushing them from Real-Time CDP every 30 days or less.

 >[!MORELIKETHIS]
 >